shtrausslearning/postgreSQL/readme.md

 ## 2 | Creating / Deleting Databases

-Only the user which created the database can delete them, user `ben` has permission `CREATE DB`, so we can create a new database
+Only the `user` which created the database, can delete them, user `ben` has permission `CREATE DB`, so we can create a new database

 ```sql
 create database name
 ```

+And drop the database, when needed

 ```sql
 drop database name
 ```

-## 3 | Restoring databse from files
+## 3 | Restoring database from files

-- If we need to restore a database, we need to first **create the database** using `create database` and then use `pg_restore`
+If we need to restore a database, we need to first **create the database** using `create database` and then use `pg_restore`

 - We are restoring the files located in dvdrental.tar` via user `andrey` and storing it in database `dvdrental`
 - Other options include `sql files or `dump` files